marvinjude/electric-minimal-repro/README.md

 pnpm start
 ```

-Expectation: I expect 3 str records to be shown on screen and logged to console
+Expectation: I expect 3 user records to be shown on screen and logged to console

-Result: No srt records are logged
+Result: No user records are logged